jmulet/moodle-tiny_codepro/readme_moodle.txt

 npm run build

-If everything runs smoothly, the file libs/codemirror/dist/cm6pro.min.js will be generated.
+The file libs/codemirror/dist/cm6pro.min.js should be generated.
 This very same file will be lazy loaded and used by the codePro plugin.